Note: This event has now ended.

 Surveys are increasingly moving to mixed-mode data collection – such as carrying out interviews via face-to-face, telephone, video and/or web modes.

-In this webinar, we will give an overview of issues that arise when using data collected in mixed-mode surveys.
+In this webinar recording, we will give an overview of issues that arise when using data collected in mixed-mode surveys.
 This includes the bias introduced when participants respond differently to survey items depending on the survey mode used – termed “mode effects”.

 We will conceptualise the bias from mode effects within a simple and intuitive empirical framework called Causal Directed Acyclic Graph (DAG).
 We will then describe statistical methods for handling mode effects, looking in particular at Quantitative Bias Analysis (QBA).